sagemath/trac_to_gh/Issue 8215.md

 # Issue 8215: The empty word is a factor of a word

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8215

 Original creator: slabbe